CodyNing/DataMining-Covid2021/README.md

-# This project is for CMPT459 Data Mining

 ## Starter code for Project
 - Follow the `eda.ipynb` in `src` folder.
 - Setup environment with `conda env create -f environment.yml`